oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

     ![Source query results](./images/source-query-results.png " ")

 19. We can also test this endpoint in a browser.
-Click the pop-out button.
+Click the **Open in New Browser Tab** button.

     ![pop out icon in the Template region on the top of the page](./images/pop-out-icon-template-region.png " ")